Environmental sustainability | Kaitiakitanga

 Implementing energy efficiency and promoting and adopting clean, renewable energy generation.

-This is closely linked to the Built Environment priority and includes understanding our behaviours relating to energy use within the DHB.
+This is closely linked to the Built Environment priority and includes understanding our internal energy use behaviours.

 Improving transportation strategies for patients and staff.

-This includes implementing the recommendations from the BOPDHB Travel Plan.
+This includes implementing the recommendations from our Travel Plan.

 Buying safer and more sustainable products and materials.

-This includes working with our current providers to ensure they are working towards more sustainable solutions.
+This includes working with our providers to ensure they are working towards more sustainable solutions.

 Supporting green and healthy design and construction, infrastructure use and operation.